Fen Line Users Association

 This important project includes upgrading Ely North Junction to allow the 11 train paths per hour that are needed now to support the all-day half-hourly service to King's Lynn, and to move more of the freight from Felixstowe off the A14 and onto rail.
 It would also enable future projects to increase capacity further.
 Funding for the next stage of the design process was applied for in March 2022; once the design is done there needs to be a further application for funds for actual construction.
 More information on the project here.

-The government has announced (here) that some of the money previously earmarked for HS2 phase 2 will be allocated to it.
-That funding is not planned to be available until 2029 -- it covers the period 2029-2040.
-So there'll be a delay of 15 to 25 years compared to when the half-hourly service was originally promised.
-That's simply not good enough.
+The previous government announced (here) that some of the money previously earmarked for HS2 phase 2 would be allocated to it, but that funding is not planned to be available until 2029.

 What we do